 King County, Washington (Aaa stable) benefits from a large and wealthy tax base that includes the City of Seattle (Aaa stable).
-The coronavirus pandemic has significantly disrupted economic activity in the region, but the Puget Sound remains the economic engine for the State of Washington (Aaa stable) and is supported by multi-national businesses in technology, aviation, retail, and consumer goods.
-The county is experiencing revenue declines as well as increased costs for measures to address the pandemic's health and economic effects, some of which will be offset by substantial federal government support, primarily through the CARES Act.
-Given the county's historically strong financial management team, we anticipate the county's financial profile will recover and its long-term financial results will remain solid.
-The county's debt and pension liabilities are manageable and supportive of its overall strong credit position.
+Although the coronavirus pandemic significantly disrupted economic activity in the region, the Puget Sound remains the economic engine for the State of Washington (Aaa stable) and is supported by multi-national businesses in technology, aviation, retail, and consumer goods.
+Pandemic-driven revenue softness and increased costs for measures to address the pandemic's health and economic effects have been offset by substantial federal government support, primarily through the CARES Act and American Rescue Plan.
+Given the county's historically strong financial management team, we anticipate the county's long-term financial results will remain solid.
+The county's debt and pension liabilities are manageable and supportive of the county's strong credit profile.